jrfnl/clearPHP/rules/use-foreach.md

 <!-- Good Practices -->
 # Use Foreach

-`foreach` instruction has been introduced in PHP 4 : it s a loop that will review all element in the source provided. `foreach` has evolved over the years, and is now able to loop over any object that implements the `Iterator` interface.
+`foreach` instruction has been introduced in PHP 4: it's a loop that will review all element in the source provided. `foreach` has evolved over the years, and is now able to loop over any object that implements the `Iterator` interface.

 ```php
 <?php